dsccommunity/DscWorkshop/Exercises/Task2/StretchGoal.md

     ### Splatting

     Let's make a little detour and talk about splatting.
 Why is splatting so helpful?
 To learn more about splatting, have a look at Kevin Marquette's excellent article [Powershell: Everything you wanted to know about hashtables](https://powershellexplained.com/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about/#splatting-hashtables-at-cmdlets).
 DSC does not support splatting out-of-the-box.
-The cmdlet `Get-DscSplattedResource` adds thing long missing feature.
+The cmdlet `Get-DscSplattedResource` adds this long missing feature.

     If there is no splatting available, we need to assign each parameter-argument pair by ourselves.
 This can result in massive code blocks.
 For the configuration [WindowsServices](https://github.com/raandree/DscConfig.Demo/tree/main/source/DSCResources/WindowsServices) the code would look like this: